MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/clusterawareupdating/Get-CauPlugin.md

 ```

 ## DESCRIPTION
-The **Get-Cauplugin** cmdlet retrieves information about one or more software updating plug-ins that are registered on the local computer.
+The **Get-CauPlugin** cmdlet retrieves information about one or more software updating plug-ins that are registered on the local computer.
 A plug-in can be specified or information can be retrieved about all registered plug-ins.

 CAU always uses a plug-in when performing updates.